HubSpot/hubspot-php/README.md

 All following examples assume this step.

-*Note:* The Hubspot class checks for a `HUBSPOT_API_KEY` environment variable if you don't include one during instantiation.
+*Note:* The HubSpot class checks for a `HUBSPOT_API_KEY` environment variable if you don't include one during instantiation.

 ```php
 $hubspot = Fungku\HubSpot\HubSpotService::make('api-key');